All entries will be received subject to the following conditions:

 All Exhibits must be bonafide property of the Exhibitor at the time of entry and for at least two months prior to the Show.
 Any Exhibitor found guilty of infringing this Rule will forfeit all Prize Money and may be debarred from showing for a period of not more than five years.

-The Show will open to the public after 9 a.m on Tuesday & Wednesday
+The Show will open to the public after 3pm on Friday and 10am on Saturday.

-Dogs arrive after 5pm for the Fancy Dress Competition with the Main Dog Show starting at 6pm.
+Dogs arrive after 5pm for the Main Dog Show starting at 6pm.